AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

        Expected: Tutorials whose module code contains `CS2103T` and whose tutorial ID contains either `T1` or `T2` are displayed (AND between fields, OR within each field).

     8. Test case: `find t/` or `find m/` (empty keyword after prefix)<br>
        Expected: No tutorials are displayed.
-Error details shown in the status message.
+Error message indicates invalid command format.

     9. Test case: `find t/T@1` or `find m/C$2100` (non-alphanumeric characters after prefix)<br>
        Expected: No tutorials are displayed.
-Error details shown in the status message.
+Error message indicates the keywords should only contain alphanumeric characters.

     10. Test case: `find x/T1`<br>
        Expected: No tutorials are displayed as the prefix `x/` is invalid.
-Error details shown in the status message.
+Error message indicates invalid command format.

 2. Finding tutorials while only some tutorials are being shown.